elastic/kibana/x-pack/plugins/security_solution/cypress/README.md

 Task [cypress/tasks/es_archiver.ts](https://github.com/elastic/kibana/blob/main/x-pack/plugins/security_solution/cypress/tasks/es_archiver.ts) provides helpers such as `esArchiverLoad` and `esArchiverUnload` by means of `es_archiver`'s CLI.

-Because of `cy.exec`, used to invoke `es_archiver`, it's necessary to override its environment with `NODE_TLS_REJECT_UNAUTHORIZED=1`.
-It indeed would inject `NODE_TLS_REJECT_UNAUTHORIZED=0` and make `es_archive` otherwise abort with the following warning if used over https:

-> Warning: Setting the NODE_TLS_REJECT_UNAUTHORIZED environment variable to '0' makes TLS connections and HTTPS requests insecure by disabling certificate verification.

 ### CCS

 Tests running in CCS configuration need to care about two aspects: